appacademy/dotfiles/bin/README.md

 ```
 This will install rbenv, a tool for managing ruby versions

-### Installing git complete
+### Installing git completion
 Git complete is an autocomplete tool for git branches and commands.
+This step is optional, though you will have to delete the git completion line from your bashrc file if you decide skip this section.
 To install git complete run
 ```
 git_url="https://raw.githubusercontent.com/git/git/master/contrib/completion"
 curl "$git_url/git-completion.bash" > "$HOME/.git-completion.bash"